University of Denver Low Income Taxpayer Clinic Saves Clients Over $1 Million Annually

-Unlike other student law clinics at Denver Law, the LITC has both masters, JD and LLM participants.
-It is open to anyone in the Graduate Tax Program, law students and students in the Daniel’s Masters of Accountancy program.
+Unlike other student law clinics at Denver Law, the LITC has both master's, JD and LLM participants.
+It is open to anyone in the Graduate Tax Program, law students and students in the Daniel’s Master of Accountancy Program.

-This hands-on experience gives students the chance to handle work papers, participle in research and make arguments for their clients.
+This hands-on experience gives students the chance to handle work papers, participate in research and make arguments for their clients.
 In addition, participation in the clinic creates a multidisciplinary network that lasts long after graduation.
-The masters students are often coming from a tax and accountancy background, so they can handle issues that law students may not be familiar with.
-And, the law students studying for their LLM can handle the law aspects and legal research that the masters students may not be familiar with.
+The master's students are often coming from a tax and accountancy background, so they can handle issues that law students may not be familiar with.
+And, the law students studying for their LLM can handle the law aspects and legal research that the master's students may not be familiar with.